 The Graduate Research and Creative Works Showcase is an annual exhibition of the diverse work of SF State’s innovative and talented graduate students.
 Student presentations are typically in the form of a poster or visual display that depicts the purpose, methods, and results of their research or creative project.
 Participants and their faculty mentors are also invited to attend a dinner reception following the showcase where registered students are eligible to win prizes.
 The Graduate Research and Creative Works Showcase is held each spring following the CSU Research Competition.

 This award is conferred on master and doctoral students who have a distinguished record of academic performance and degree-related service in their graduate program.
 Selection for the award is based on criteria that include academic performance, scholarly work, and service determined meritorious by the faculty in the respective graduate program areas.
 Criteria utilized vary from discipline to discipline consistent with standards of excellence.
 The selection of the awardees for the year is made each spring by the faculty of each department.
 Recipients are recognized at the Graduate Recognition Ceremony in May and are issued a Certificate of Achievement.
 The award is noted on the student’s official SF State transcript once the graduate degree is earned.

 Western Association of Graduate Schools Thesis Competition and Technology Innovation Award

-Each spring the Division of Graduate Studies invites students to submit their master’s theses and dissertations to compete for the WAGS master’s Thesis Award or WAGS Technology Innovation Award.
+Each fall the Dean of the Division of Graduate Studies invites students to submit their master’s theses and dissertations to compete for the WAGS master’s Thesis Award or WAGS Technology Innovation Award.
 These prestigious awards represent the best and highest quality of master’s and doctoral student work.
 One nominee for each award will be submitted by SF State to WAGS to compete with student entries from western universities and colleges in the United States and Canada.
 The national winner is awarded prize money and a trip to the WAGS annual conference.